kyma-incubator/compass-console/README.md

 ## Development

-Once you start the Compass Console locally, you can start development.
-All modules have hot-reload enabled therefore you can edit the code real time and see the changes in your browser.
+You can start developing as soon as you start the Compass Console locally.
+All modules have hot-reload enabled, and therefore, you can edit the code in real time and see the changes in your browser.

-The Compass console is available at `http://localhost:8080` or `http://compass-dev.kyma.local:8080`.
+The Compass Console UI is available at `http://localhost:8080` or `http://compass-dev.kyma.local:8080`.

 ### Security countermeasures